 Much maligned for being something akin to Mrs. Buttersworth, Sweet Tea has its’ detractors who accuse the refreshing brew of being diabetes in a glass – just plain not good for ‘ya!
-Measures of teaspoons of sugar notwithstanding, is Black Tea, the basis of Sweet Tea, truly bad for us and how did it get eclipsed in popularity by its’ once lesser known sister Green Tea?
+Measures of teaspoons of sugar notwithstanding, Black Tea, is the basis of Sweet Tea, thus truly good for us despite the eclipse in popularity by its’ once lesser known sister Green Tea?

 The world’s most widely consumed beverage, all tea comes from the tropical plant known as Camellia Senensis.
 And though no one really knows why Sweet Tea became so popular in the Southern United States, many suggest it is because of teas’ affordability.
 (My maternal Grandfather was known to love a drink called sugar water, made with just those two ingredients, so affordability is relative).
-Ice Tea was purported to be an invention of the 1904 World’s Fair; former slave and the first African-American chef to publish a cookbook, Rufus Estes, had in his Good Things To Eat (1911) a recipe for Tea Sherbert, something so seemingly scrumptious I vow to attempt one soon.
+Ice Tea was purported to have been invented at the 1904 World’s Fair; former slave and the first African-American chef to publish a cookbook, Rufus Estes, wrote in his Good Things To Eat (1911) a recipe for Tea Sherbert, something so seemingly scrumptious I vow to attempt one soon.

 As for the health benefits, researchers initially focused on studying Green Tea, but are beginning to uncover that both Green and Black tea are equally as beneficial but in different ways.
 Both are overflowing with antioxidants but caffeine too in varying amounts.
 Yet, both may help prevent cancer so that is encouraging news for all tea aficionados.